Zizaco/confide/README.md

 Feel free to add more fields to your table and to the validation array.
 Then you should build you own signup form with the aditional fields.

+#### Passing additional information to the make methods

+If you want to pass additional parameters to the forms, you can use an alternate syntax to achieve this.

+Instead of using the make method:

+    Confide::makeResetPasswordForm( $token ):

+You would use:

+    View::make(Config::get('confide::reset_password_form'))
+        ->with('token', $token);

+It produces the same output, but you would be able to add more inputs using 'with' just like any other view.

 #### RESTful controller

 If you want to generate a [RESTful controller](https://github.com/laravel/docs/blob/master/controllers.md#restful-controllers) you can use the aditional `--restful` or `-r` option.